abarrak/abarrak.github.io/README.md

 ## Automation
 By running `./publish` in `src`, updates to source + a new generated `/_site` version are pushed to github.

-Runs [Gulp](https://github.com/abarrak/abarrak.github.io/blob/src/gulpfile.js) to bundle and minify assets too.
+It also runs [Gulp](https://github.com/abarrak/abarrak.github.io/blob/src/gulpfile.js) to bundle and minify assets too.

 ## Plugins
 [extlinks](https://github.com/abarrak/abarrak.github.io/blob/src/_plugins/extlinks.rb) takes care of transforming external links with proper target and rel attributes.